willis240/willis240.github.io/README.md

 - Got logging and exponential backoff working again, but only problems from ping_test get logged
 - Added backoff to requirements.txt

+#### August 4

+- Performed the weekly maintenance at the solar test site
+- Filled out the google form for the maintenance and copied my photos to the Maintenance Photos folder
+- Created logger objects (one for ping, one for port).
+They still don't log properly, but progress has been made (at least mentally).

 ## About Me

 Currently, I am a college student working toward a Bachelors Degree in Computer Science.
 Though I do not have specific plans for what I intend to do after obtaining my degree, I intend to pursue a job in the Computer Science career field to further my skills following graduation.